hyperledger/fabric/docs/source/glossary.rst

 Transaction
 -----------

-An invoke or instantiate operation.
+Invoke or instantiate results that are submitted for ordering, validation, and commit.
 Invokes are requests to read/write data from the ledger.
-Instantiate is a request to start a chaincode container on a peer.
+Instantiate is a request to start and initialize a chaincode on a channel.
+Application clients gather invoke or instantiate responses from endorsing peers and package the results and endorsements into a transaction that is submitted for ordering, validation, and commit.

 ..
 Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/